Setting Up a Home Learning Lab

 Feb 8, 2013 / By Chris Presley

-Thanks to virtualization and cheap, powerful hardware there are a lot of cost effective options available today for setting up a learning environment on your own.
-Early in my career these options didn’t exist.
-In fact back then, you were lucky if your employer had test hardware available for you to “play” with.
+Thanks to virtualization and cheap, powerful hardware, there are a lot of cost effective options available today for setting up a learning environment on your own.
+Early in my career, these options didn’t exist.
+In fact, back then you were lucky if your employer had test hardware available for you to “play” with.
 All too often, many of us learned in production.

-1. First you need some hardware
+1. You need some hardware

-Depending on your current rig, you can often build a small virtual lab on it or you can buy some dedicated hardware.
+Depending on your current rig, you can often build a small virtual lab on it or buy some dedicated hardware.
 My job requires a lot of travel and learning, so I have upgraded my laptop to better accommodate Virtualization as well as purchased a dedicated full sized desktop for learning/lab work.
 Especially if using your current day to day laptop, I recommend adding at least a 256 GB+ SSD.
 Prices are dropping on the 500ish GB SSD so they are worth a look.
-Also ensure you have at least 8 GB of RAM though 16 GB would be better.
+Also ensure that you have at least 8 GB of RAM, though 16 GB would be better.
 The amount of disk space and RAM you have is going to dictate how many virtual machines you can run simultaneously.
-It’s very rare that I run out of processing power with an i5 processor, but I do run out of RAM and my desktop (which has a conventional Sata drive) is definitely IO bound.
+It’s very rare that I run out of processing power with an i5 processor, but I do run out of RAM, and my desktop (which has a conventional Sata drive) is definitely IO bound.

 If you spend a little time planning and researching, you can build a great learning environment without a large investment.

-Using your regular laptop has advantages.
+Using your regular laptop has advantages:

-- It’s cheap to upgrade
+- It’s cheap to upgrade.

-- If you upgrade it, your regular work rig is nicer to use for day to day tasks, because it’s faster!
+- If you upgrade it, your regular work rig is nicer to use for day to day tasks because it’s faster!

-- It’s highly portable (assuming you have a laptop) – you can easily take your lab on the road with you
+- It’s highly portable (assuming you have a laptop) – you can easily take your lab on the road with you.

-But it also has disadvantages.
+But it also has disadvantages:

-- You may find yourself always running out of disk space
+- You may find yourself always running out of disk space.

-- If you run enough VMs, using it for anything else (at the same time) can get annoying
+- If you run enough VMs, using it for anything else (at the same time) can get annoying.

-- Your employer may not allow you to upgrade their laptop
+- Your employer may not allow you to upgrade their laptop.

-Using a dedicated desktop also has advantages.
+Using a dedicated desktop also has advantages:

-- Your daily rig isn’t affected
+- Your daily rig isn’t affected.

-- Though the performance gap between desktops and laptops has been rapidly closing, powerful desktop hardware is still cheaper and faster than most laptops
+- Though the performance gap between desktops and laptops has been rapidly closing, powerful desktop hardware is still cheaper and faster than most laptops.

-… and also has disadvantages
+… and also has disadvantages:

-- More hardware = more management
+- More hardware = more management.

-- More expensive than upgrading your laptop
+- I’ts more expensive than upgrading your laptop.

-If you go the laptop/SSD route, I also recommend you purchase fast, external storage that either has USB 3.0, eSata or Thunderbolt ports.
-I also have a 2 TB NAS device on my gigabit network which is a great place to store ISOs, and commonly used utilities.
+If you go the laptop/SSD route, I also recommend you purchase fast, external storage that either has USB 3.0, eSata, or Thunderbolt ports.
+I also have a 2 TB NAS device on my gigabit network, which is a great place to store ISOs, and commonly used utilities.
 These are cheap and easy to own/manage.

 2. You need a router

-I almost didn’t mention this because most people these days have a wireless router and technically if you run all VMs locally you don’t need one.
+I almost didn’t mention this because most people these days have a wireless router, and technically if you run all VMs locally, you don’t need one.
 The right router can be key if you travel and go the dedicated desktop route.
-I use the Asus RT-N66U because it has excellent wireless range, a fast internal processor, Gigabit ports and the ability to set up a VPN without flashing the firmware to a home built version like Tomato.
-The VPN setup is invaluable to me because whenever I am on the road I can hit my desktop/lab.
+I use the Asus RT-N66U because it has excellent wireless range, a fast internal processor, Gigabit ports, and the ability to set up a VPN without flashing the firmware to a home built version like Tomato.
+The VPN setup is invaluable to me because whenever I am on the road, I can hit my desktop/lab.

 3. Pick a virtualization platform